Baseball333/Input-Output/README.md

 Fifth Commit:
 Tomorrow I will include many commits about a recent character counting program taken from "the C: Programming Language".

+Sixth Commit:
+I have a lot to write.
+I have completed several programs from "the C:Programming Language".
+Among these the two are the character and word counting programs.
+The character counting is similar to the copy program.
+I will include the file and explain its functionality in the next commit.